 Hershey Company Employee Enriches MHS Students with Sensory Science During YRE

-Kate Mobley, Sensory Research Scientist at The Hershey Company, held a two-part sensory science class for Milton Hershey School (MHS) students as part of this summer’s Year-Round Experiences programming.
+Kate Mobley, Sensory Research Scientist at The Hershey Company, held a two-part sensory science class for Milton Hershey School (MHS) students as part of Year-Round Experiences programming.

 Due to coronavirus safety guidelines, Mobley was not able to attend the series in person, however, she created a pre-recorded instructional video for MHS students participating.